indriApollo/uba/README.md

 - Wall: the arena wall can only be removed with worledit.
 This is to avoid that players can dig it and escape before the server checks for dig permission (lag)

+- Inventory: the player's inventories are cleared when joining an arena to avoid cheating.
+These are restored at the end of a round or when the player leaves.

 **Privileges :**
 - uba